You are your voice

 Emotions & How You Speak

-No matter what you want to say, emotions govern how that is going to come out.
-Mechanically emotions effect:
+To get to that place, it’s important to understand that no matter what you want to say, emotions govern how that is going to come out.
+Emotions effect:

 Self-Acceptance is The Key to Vocal Freedom